Microgynon 30

 -

 If you’re not already using contraception, you can start Microgynon right away.
-Remember, depending on where you are in your period cycle, you might not be protected right away and may need to use extra protection for 7 days.
+Remember, depending on when you start during your period cycle, you might not be protected right away and may need to use extra protection for 7 days.
 See the section above on ‘How long does Microgynon take to work?’ for more details.

-If you’re switching from a mini pill, finish your old pack first and then start your Microgynon.
-You’ll need to use extra protection for 7 days unless the mini pill you were using contained desogestrel (Cerelle or Cerazette).
+If you’re switching from a mini pill, finish your old pack first and then start your Microgynon pills straight away.
+You’ll need to use extra protection for 7 days unless the mini pill you were using contained desogestrel (such as Cerelle, Hana or Cerazette).

 -